 We are hooked about traveling full time in an RV with kids and here’s why!

-An RV or caravan provides stability on the road
+An RV provides stability on the road

 When we thought of traveling Europe, we couldn’t imagine going from AirBnB to AirBnB.
 I got exhausted by the idea!
 With a very curious and active baby in tow, I didn’t want to make every apartment babyproof before settling in.
 Also, we would probably get annoyed with the unpacking thing very fast.
 So a room where we had our belongings in a fixed place, which we only needed to make babyproof once, sounded like a great idea.
 And it was!

-Another big pro: our baby had his own bed in the same spot, even though our caravan was settled in different places.
 In this way, we provided recognition and familiarity to our baby.

-RV fulltiming is a flexible way of traveling
+RV full-timing is a flexible way of traveling

 Many affordable super campsites in Europe

 In Europe, family camping is widespread.
-Especially in countries like France and Spain, there are many beautiful campsites with children facilities.
+Particularly in countries like France and Spain, there are many beautiful campsites with children facilities.
 When you travel in the low season, you won’t even pay so much per night (approximately € 15 to € 17 per night, as you can see here in my overview of our monthly expenses).
 For this low fee, you get a swimming pool, playgrounds, sports area, a supermarket, and sometimes even free WiFi.